Short on time? Here’s the best parental control app for Windows:

 🥈 2.
 Norton Family — Good Windows Parental App for Large Families

-Norton Family allows you to monitor unlimited devices, so it’s a great pick if you have a big family and need to monitor tons of Windows devices.
+Norton Family is an affordable option that allows you to monitor unlimited devices, so it’s a great pick if you have a big family and need to monitor tons of Windows devices.
 It also provides many good features that allow you to monitor and restrict your child’s web and device usage.

 There’s also good app filtering that can detect and block apps like Discord, Steam, GOG Galaxy, and Skype.
 But Norton Family doesn’t only display the apps your kids use — instead, it displays all the apps installed on your child’s device, so you might need to go through a long list of apps until you find the ones you need to restrict.